-- Power source: In order to weld aluminum with a regular MIG welder, the machine must be equipped with a power source that is capable of producing a high-frequency output.
+- Power source: To weld aluminum with a regular MIG welder, the machine must have a power source capable of producing a high-frequency output.
 This is necessary to create the necessary arc to start the weld.

 - Wire feeder: The wire feeder on the MIG welder must be capable of providing the necessary wire feed rate and voltage to ensure a consistent, stable arc.

-- Gas flow: In order to prevent oxidation and protect the weld from contamination, a shielding gas that is suitable for welding aluminum must be used.
+- Gas flow: A shielding gas suitable for welding aluminum must prevent oxidation and protect the weld from contamination.
 Argon is the most commonly used shielding gas for welding aluminum.

-- Welding gun: A welding gun that is equipped with a gas lens and collet that is suitable for aluminum welding must be used.
+- Welding gun: A welding gun with a gas lens and collet must be used for aluminum welding.
 This will help to focus the gas flow and provide a consistent arc.

-- Welding wire: A welding wire that is specifically designed for aluminum welding must be used.
+- Welding wire: A welding wire designed for aluminum welding must be used.
 The most common wire for welding aluminum is 4043.

-It’s important to note that welding aluminum is more challenging than welding steel, and requires a higher level of skill, and specialized equipment.
-It’s advisable to consult with experts or professionals and to practice scrap aluminum before attempting to weld aluminum in a production environment.
+It’s important to note that welding aluminum is more challenging than welding steel and requires more skill and specialized equipment.
+It’s advisable to consult with experts or professionals and practice scrap aluminum before welding aluminum in a production environment.

-In this article, I’m going to dive into each of these 6 areas when it comes to welding aluminum with a MIG welder and what the best practices are to make it work.
+In this article, I will dive into these six areas when welding aluminum with a MIG welder and the best practices to make it work.

 #1 What Type of Power Source Should You Use for Welding Aluminum

-When welding aluminum with a MIG (Metal Inert Gas) welder, a specific type of power source is required in order to create a stable arc and achieve a high-quality weld.
+When welding aluminum with a MIG (Metal Inert Gas) welder, a specific power source is required to create a stable arc and achieve a high-quality weld.
 The following are some technical considerations when it comes to the power source:

-- Inverter-based power source: Inverter-based power sources are preferred for welding aluminum, as they are capable of producing a high-frequency output that is necessary to create the arc and start the weld.
+- Inverter-based power source: Inverter-based power sources are preferred for welding aluminum, as they produce a high-frequency output necessary to create the arc and start the weld.
 This high-frequency output also helps to prevent the electrode from sticking to the workpiece.

-- Welding range: The power source should have a wide welding range, which allows the welder to adjust the output voltage and current to suit the specific aluminum alloy and thickness being welded.
+- Welding range: The power source should have a wide welding range, allowing the welder to adjust the output voltage and current to suit the specific aluminum alloy and welded thickness.

 - Stabilized welding voltage: The power source should have a stabilized welding voltage, which ensures a consistent arc and a stable weld pool.